-Dr. Freshwater recently completed her training in Medical Veterinary Acupuncture through the CuraCore Integrative Medicine & Education Center in Colorado.
-This exciting new service will allow us to provide integrated treatment for a variety of ailments from musculoskeletal/joint issues to nerve damage to internal organ complaints.
+Dr. Freshwater completed her training in Medical Veterinary Acupuncture through the CuraCore Integrative Medicine & Education Center in Colorado.
+This exciting service allows us to provide integrated treatment for a variety of ailments from musculoskeletal/joint issues to nerve damage to internal organ complaints.

 What is acupuncture?

 Acupuncture is the process of inserting slim sterile needles through the skin at specific locations (“acupuncture points”) throughout the body to create physiological changes.
 This form of medicine pre-dates modern medical science and was developed using a belief based system of proposed energy channels (meridians) that allowed energy to flow through the body.
 The body of scientific research explaining the mechanisms of how acupuncture leads to physiological changes is rapidly expanding.
 While the early practitioners of acupuncture did not have a strong concept of biology and anatomy, leading to energy movement belief systems to explain acupuncture, they definitely understood that placing needles in specific points on the body lead to repeatable changes in the body.
 Today, we are able to explain the mechanisms of acupuncture using science and anatomy.

 Size comparison to acupuncture needle (green handle on the far right).
 The blue hypodermic needle is the typical size used to give vaccines in dogs and cats.
 Acupuncture needles are tiny!